This post may contain affiliate links. Please read our disclosure policy.

 Step 1: Prepare the Squash Filling

-After coring the squash for dishes like stuffed Kousa, collect the inner flesh.
+After coring the squash for kousa mahshi or any other stuffed squash recipe, collect all the removed inner filling into a bowl.

-In a medium pan, heat the olive oil over medium-high heat.
+Heat the olive oil in a medium pan over medium-high heat.

-Next, add the minced garlic and sauté for about 30 seconds until fragrant.
+Add the minced garlic and sauté for about 30 seconds, stirring constantly, until it becomes fragrant and just barely golden.

 Step 3: Cook the Squash Filling

-Add the chopped squash flesh to the pan, stirring to combine with the garlic.
+Add the chopped squash cores to the pan and stir to coat them with the garlic-infused oil.

-Then, reduce the heat to low and let the mixture simmer for about 15 minutes, stirring occasionally, until the flavors meld together.
+Reduce the heat to low.
+Let the mixture cook and simmer gently for about 15 minutes, stirring occasionally.

 kousa cores cooked to perfection served in a pink bowl with a spoonful in front view